Multiplicative Complexity of Vector Valued Boolean Functions: Introduction

-Most bounds in this paper will come from coding theory.
+\paragraph{Linear Codes} Most bounds in this paper will come from coding theory.
 In this subsection, we briefly review the necessary facts.
 For more information, see chapter 17 in \cite{jukna2011extremal} or the older but comprehensive \citep{sloane1977theory}.

 A \emph{linear (error correcting) code} of \emph{length} $s$ is a linear subspace, $\mathcal{C}$ of $\bbF_2^s$.
 The \emph{dimension} of a code is the dimension of the subspace, $\mathcal{C}$, and the elements of $\mathcal{C}$ are called \emph{codewords}.
 The (minimum) \emph{distance} $d$ of $\mathcal{C}$ is defined as